-TurnKey Lender is one system to consider.
-This award-winning platform integrates with traditional credit bureaus, leverages a proprietary credit surrogate scoring system, and constantly fine-tunes AI algorithms using machine learning and data analysis.
+TurnKey Lender is one such system to consider.
+The award-winning platform integrates with traditional credit bureaus, leverages a proprietary credit surrogate scoring system, and constantly fine-tunes AI algorithms using machine learning and data analysis.
 It’s the most advanced credit scoring module available in the marketplace today.

-As marketing professionals, we need to think in terms of consumer benefit, which goes well beyond established product attributes like credit line, interest rate, and repayment terms.
+As professionals needing to market and grow a business, we need to think in terms of consumer benefit, which goes well beyond established product attributes like credit line, interest rate, and repayment terms.
 For example, successful weight loss products don’t promote chemicals that suppress appetite.
-They make their prospects experience at a visceral level the pride and confidence they’ll feel when their slimmer self is walking along a crowded beach, wearing next to nothing.
+They make their prospects experience at a visceral level the pride and confidence they’ll feel when their slimmer self is walking along a crowded beach.

 Here are a few of our favorite credit tools that can add value to an overall lending program.